HomeHow To GuidesDIY Artificial Grass - How To Install

 Step 1: Order The Supplies for Artificial Turf Installation:

-• Before your turf lawn base material is installed, be sure to prepare all the materials for the complete installation.
+- Before installing your turf lawn base material, prepare all the materials for the complete installation.
 This will give you the fastest installation possible for you and your crew.

 The materials you will need for this project are: